xprees/unity-event-logging/README.md

 ```

-Then simply install the package using the Unity Package Manager using the NPM - xprees scope.
+Then simply install the package using the Unity Package Manager using the _NPM - xprees_ scope or by the package name `cz.xprees.event-logging`.

 ### Post-Installation